DrDBanner/inmanage/readme.md

 # Backup | Update | Install - Invoice Ninja - MGM Script

 Easily update, backup, and install your self-hosted Invoice Ninja instance with a shell script.
-Management has never been faster.
+Maintenance and management has never been faster.

 ## Overview